SlimeVR/SlimeVR-Docs-Site/src/glove-for-slime/index.md

 ## Building Guide

-Cut some slit of the glove to waive the flexsensor trough.
+Carefully cut small slits in the glove to insert each flex sensor.

-Be sure the base is fixed and the tip can move foward and backward easily
+Ensure that the base of each sensor is secured while allowing the tip to move freely in both forward and backward directions.

 <div style="display: flex">
   <img src="assets/index/img/Glove-Building/Glove-FlexSensor-insertion.jpg" loading="lazy" class="small-size-image">
   <img src="assets/index/img/Glove-Building/Glove-FlexSensor-inserted.jpg" loading="lazy" class="small-size-image">
 </div>

-Solder wires to all of the same side of the flex sensor and solder to Feather GND pin.
+Solder the wires on the same side of each flex sensor and connect them to the Feather V2’s GND pin.

-And the other site to the Feather pins in that order:
+Next, connect the opposite side of each sensor to the corresponding Feather V2 pins:
 - A9: Thumb
 - A7: Index
 - A2: Middle